zhenghao977/FCOS-PyTorch-37.2AP/README.md

 ## FCOS: Pytorch Implementation Support PASCAL VOC and MS COCO
+RetinaNet code which is similar with this repo :https://github.com/ChingHo97/RetinaNet-Pytorch-36.4AP you can find difference between the anchor free and anchor base.
 ###  AP Result
 | PASCAL VOC (800px) | COCO(800px) |
 | :-----------: | :-----------------: |